turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 * 3: Class methods use array and object prototypes - for loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
 Great usage of `fetch` and updates DOM based on results in most scenarios, but may update DOM before a network request is complete.
 Handles some scenarios for error handling.
 * 2: Class methods use a mix of array and object prototypes and for loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 Uses `fetch` effectively for `GET` but does not implement `POST`.
 Has zero error handling and only `logs` errors if a network request fails.
 * 1: Application generates syntax errors or crashes during execution.
 Does not utilize `fetch` at all.

 ---

+### Minimum Professionalism Expectations
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+* The Project Board is utilized (and updated) with Github issues and labels.
+* Developer uses PRs from feature branches before adding new code to the main branch.
+* The README is formatted well and at a minimum contains:
+  * Overview of project and goals
+  * Overview of technologies used, challenges, wins, and any other reflections
+  * Screenshots/gifs of your app
+  * Demo video

+---